 The building is vast and diverse and, when open, houses a concert hall as well as the local heritage focused Craven Museum.
 Inside, you can also visit the exhibition space and the Skipton tourist information centre.
 For anyone exploring the Yorkshire Dales, taking a walk through the hills on a sunny but cool day is a highlight.
 This is where the tourist information centre comes into its own, you can find all the necessary maps and usually a friendly face to advise you on a route.
 The visitor centre has been relocated during the refurbishment and can temporarily be found on Coach Street.

-Despite being closed, there are plenty of online activities for you to get involved with from home.
+There are plenty of online activities for you to get involved with.
 Explore the range of craft activities to try with young ones via the website, or dive into a bounty of online material from the Craven Museum including learning resources, a podcast and a series in which curators share their favourite objects.

-Once the Town Hall reopens, Skipton can look forward to having Skipton Camerata as its Orchestra in residence.
+The hall is also home to Skipton Camerata.
 This innovative professional ensemble has been bringing national level live classical music to the residents of Skipton and beyond since 2005.
 The Town Hall also regularly hosts touring shows, whether in dance, theatre or spoken word.
-The Hall acts as a meeting place of high culture and heritage.
+The Town Hall acts as a meeting place of high culture and heritage.